eddayyy/WeatherFul-Bot/README.md

 ## Overview

-Weatherful Bot is a Python-based automated system that tweets real-time weather updates for specific cities every 2 hours.
+Weatherful Bot is a Python-based automated system that tweets real-time weather updates specifically for Fullerton, California, every 2 hours.
 This repository contains all the code and documentation needed to set up your own instance of Weatherful Bot.
-It aims to provide a convenient way for Twitter users to get updated weather information directly in their Twitter feed.
+It aims to provide a convenient way for Twitter users in Fullerton to stay updated on the weather directly through their Twitter feed.

 <!-- ![Weatherful Bot Demo](demo.png) -->

 ## Features

+- **Location-Specific**: Provides weather updates specifically for Fullerton, California.
 - **Real-Time Weather Updates**: Tweets the current weather every 2 hours.
-- **Automated Mentions**: Capability to reply to users asking for weather updates (Feature in development).
+- **Automated Mentions**: Capability to reply to users asking for weather updates in Fullerton (Feature in development).
-- **Automated Hashtags**: Uses hashtags like `#WeatherUpdate`, `#WeatherForecast` to categorize tweets.
+- **Automated Hashtags**: Uses hashtags like `#WeatherUpdate`, `#WeatherForecast`, and `#FullertonWeather` to categorize tweets.
-- **Retweet Weather Alerts**: Planned feature to retweet urgent weather warnings from official sources.
+- **Retweet Weather Alerts**: Planned feature to retweet urgent weather warnings that pertain to Fullerton.

 ## Prerequisites